 How To Make Your Own DIY Garden Compost Tea

 The duration of aeration depends on various factors, such as the ambient temperature and the desired potency of the compost tea.
 Generally, it is recommended to aerate the tea for 24-48 hours.
 This allows enough time for the beneficial microorganisms to multiply and for the nutrients to be extracted from the compost.
 However, shorter brewing times can also be effective if you need the tea sooner or want a weaker solution.

-See also DIY Garden Seating Ideas For Outdoor Entertaining
+See also DIY Garden Stepping Stone Ideas For Personalization

+How To Make Your Own DIY Garden Compost Tea